Winthrop Harbor, Illinois: Rail

-Winthrop Harbor is served by Metra's Union Pacific / North Line, at Winthrop Harbor Metra station.
+Winthrop Harbor is served by Metra's Union Pacific North Line, at Winthrop Harbor station.

 Public services

 The village of Winthrop Harbor has a full-time police department and a part-time fire department.

 Police department

 The Winthrop Harbor Police Department's full-time officers are supplemented by part-time officers in both Patrol and Specialist positions.
 The department offers the following bureaus: Patrol, Detectives, Sex Crimes, Communications, CyberCrime, Records, and Evidence/Property.
-The current Chief is Edward Mohn.
+The current Chief is Anthony Velardi.

 Fire department

 The Winthrop Harbor Fire Department, founded in 1949, has grown from a small volunteer force to a 24-hour-a-day operation.
 Currently, part-time employees work overlapping shifts providing a crew 24-hours a day, 7 days a week.
 These 'on-duty' crews are supplemented with off-duty personnel who respond from home.
 They work with two engines, a 75-foot ladder truck, two advanced life support ambulances, one brush unit, a rescue boat and a staff and command car.
 Through automatic aid agreements with the surrounding area, the Village receives optimal emergency service.
 The current Fire Chief is Rocco Campanella.